 Set against the backdrop of drought, this is one of the most original films to have come from Bollywood.
 Terrific camerawork, outrageous and hilarious sequences and some top-class performances.
-In my favourite sequence of the film, a journalist focuses on the shit of Natha who promised to kill himself to find out about his disappearance. – Its quirky, eccentric and one of our finest black comedies.
+In my favorite sequence of the film, a journalist focuses on the shit of Natha who promised to kill himself to find out about his disappearance.
+Its quirky, eccentric, and one of our finest black comedies.

 Anurag Kashyap once said that this film has been the curse of his life.
 No matter what he makes, this film will always remain the benchmark against which all his films will be judged.
 Inspired by films like City of God and Godfather.
 The film has gained a cult status over a period.
 Even though neither parts were box office hits, within a few years all its characters achieved legendary status.
 The dialogues became a part of everyday language.

 Related Read: The Natural Clumsiness of People in Gangs of Wasseypur